ropg/heltec_esp32_lora_v3/README.md

 > There is apparently a "**Wireless Stick Lite (v3)**" that just lacks the litlle OLED screen.
 This library **may or may not work** fine with it, I don't have one so I haven't checked that.

 This library is unlikely to work as is with any other devices, made by heltec or others.
-You maye still be able to modify it, or use ideas or whole chunks of code from it, but just **know that this library is known to work with the two pictured boards only**.
+You may still be able to modify it, or use ideas or whole chunks of code from it, but just **know that this library is known to work with the two pictured boards only**.

 For purposes of clarity, I might speak about "the regular board" and "the stick" to mean the two supported devices.